Heartbeat (1946 film): Plot

 Arlette then sneaks back to Aristide's school but is confronted by the suspicious master thief, who throws her out when his suspicions that she was freelancing are confirmed.
 She decides to say goodbye to Pierre at the train station and confesses everything.
 Although he is angry and misses his train, he ultimately insists that she stay the night at his house and prepares a guest room for himself.

-The next morning, Pierre's penniless friend Roland (Melville Cooper) arrives to stay while Pierre is in Geneva.
+The next morning, Pierre's penniless friend Roland arrives to stay while Pierre is in Geneva.
 Pierre arranges for Roland to sham-marry Arlette in exchange for 10,000 francs.
 In Geneva, however, he quickly becomes jealous and returns, only to find that Arlette and Roland have hired Yves as a butler and bought clothes he must pay for.
 Arlette first tries to mollify Pierre and then flaunts her presence when the ambassador's wife shows up.
 The woman storms out when she finds Arlette's photo in Pierre's watch, a trick that Pierre finds charming.

 Pierre confesses to Roland that he is in love with Arlette, but Roland convinces him that his reputation would be ruined if he married her.
 However, Arlette gets cold feet and cannot go through with the wedding ceremony.
 Pierre refuses her attempts to make up and heads to another embassy reception.
 Yves explains the problem to Arlette, but the girl insists that the people whose opinion Pierre is worried about are themselves schemers, liars, and cheats and heads to the reception herself.
 Pierre has a final change of heart but returns to find her gone and races to the reception.

-Pierre finds Arlette charming the minister (Henry Stephenson) and cuts in to ask Arlette to marry him.
+Pierre finds Arlette charming the minister and cuts in to ask Arlette to marry him.
 The baron agrees that gaining a niece is better than having her spill his and the ambassador's secrets.